 Within days (or possibly hours!) of making these well-intentioned assurances, however, our resolve weakens and we fall spectacularly off the wagon.
 Instead of getting the New Year off to a positive start, we then beat our guilt-ridden selves up about our frailties and lack of will power and resolve to do better next year – and so the vicious cycle continues.
 Sound familiar?

-Well, I’m here to tell you that it doesn’t have to be like this.
-There is a way to effect permanent change for the better, and here at Switch we can help you do just that.
+Well, I’m here to tell you that it doesn’t have to be like this - there is a way to effect permanent change for the better.

 The main reason so many of us fall short in pursuit of our resolutions is because we set ourselves up to fail – after all, the road to ruin is paved with good intentions.
 Rather than concentrating on the small, we tend to focus on the big, and make grand, sweeping statements such as, ‘I’m going to get fit!’
 When it comes to your health and wellbeing goals, you need to keep things clear and specific – this way, you know exactly what you’re aiming for and can devise effective strategies to achieve it.